la2050/archive/_projects/2016/connecting-communities-through-fotos.md

 project_impact: >-
   ["Social & emotional support","Rates of volunteerism","Total number of local
   social media friends and connections Angelenos have"]
+project_proposal_impact:
+  - Social & emotional support
+  - Rates of volunteerism
+  - Total number of local social media friends and connections Angelenos have
+project_proposal_description: >-
+  Pictures are a powerful way to convey your mission and communicate your social impact.
+But let’s face it, many nonprofits don’t have flexible funds for great photography and marketing.
+Our project will host photoshoots for 20 organizations across Greater LA, in order to help them tell their story and create visual representations of the life-changing work being done.
+project_areas:
+  - Central LA
+  - East LA
+  - San Gabriel Valley
+  - San Fernando Valley
+  - South LA
+  - Westside
+  - South Bay
+  - Gateway Cities
+  - City of Los Angeles
+  - LAUSD
 project_proposal_best_place: >-
   Los Angeles is a sprawling urban city.
 Through past projects and collaborative events we have seen the power of the arts bring communities and people